 Nina advises on both statutory and private nuisance cases, including a private nuisance claim against a statutory undertaker.
 She regularly acts in claims for and against developers, particularly in the context of intensive livestock applications.
 She acted for the claimant in R (Smith-Ryland) v Warwick DC EWHC 3123 (led by Paul Cairnes QC) (Admin) concerning the implications of consent for residential development adjacent to a working farm.

-Prior to training as a research scientist Nina was an award-winning artist.
+Prior to joining the Bar Nina trained as a research scientist and was an award-winning artist.
 Her undergraduate thesis research was published and resulted in the revision of government policy.
 She has lived and worked in Lebanon, India, Italy and Estonia and speaks French, Italian, Levantive Arabic and Estonian to varying degrees of proficiency.
 She is presently studying Modern Standard Arabic and improving her Hindi.
 Her hobbies are long distance running, ideally in the Lake District, and listening to live music.

 Acadia University Entrance Award